 Anybody invested in these stocks in the past?
 If you have, then I’m sorry for your loss too.

-These stocks were my unfortunately my first introduction into investing.
+These stocks were my, unfortunately, my first introduction to investing.

 Back in the late 90’s during the dot-com craze, I followed the herd and decided to open an online trading account.